Sign up for a Circle Account

 The solution Dapper has built with Circle integrates stablecoins into their payments infrastructure so they can abstract away cryptocurrency conversions so that using debit cards to purchase NFTs is all the customer needs to know about the process.

 The following graph illustrates the payment flow a platform like Dapper might use when on-ramping customer funds.

-A platform such as Dapper can use Circle Payments to seamlessly route funds from payments or payouts using USDC.
+A platform such as Dapper can use Circle Digital Dollar Accounts to seamlessly route funds from payments or payouts using USDC.
 As the diagrams reveal, behind the scenes, incoming funds are converted to USDC, which are then transformed into NFTs in a user’s account.